bcallanan/springRestSecurity/README.md

 Safeguards are there to prevent evil.
 It's also good to know when they are occurring.

 Repos: <b> dockers and springrestsecurity</b> are in sync w/ branch tag : <b>AuthenticationWithSpringUpdate2</b>

+### Update 3 - Authorities and Roles

+Spring stores Authorities and Roles inside the GrantedAuthority.
+A single method is available providing the Authority the user is assigned.
+Up until this point <i><b>SimpleGrantedAuthority</b></i>
+has been used for the authentication provider.

+Three spring security authority apis exist:
+ 1) hasAuthority() - accepts a single authority
+ 1) hasAnyAuthority() - accepts multiple authorities
+ 1) Access() - using Spring Expression Language(SpEL) it provides unlimited options for configuring authorities which are not possible with the other two options.

+Authority's are individual authorized privileges (Ex: VIEWACCOUNT, VIEWCARDS).
+Roles are a group of privileges/actions than can be used as a basis for providing organized administration of authorization rights.
+(Ex: ROLE_ADMIN, ROLE_USER) Roles are a course grain application of secure authorization levels.

+The names of the authorities and roles are arbitrary here.
+The names can be customized oer the business requirements.

+Three Spring Security Role apis exist which are similar to the three authority APiI's listed above.
+ 1) hasRole() - accepts a single role
+ 1) hasAnyRole() - accepts multiple roles
+ 1) Access() - again, using Spring Expression Language(SpEL) it provides unlimited options for configuring roles.

+ Repos: <b> dockers and springrestsecurity</b> are in sync w/ branch tag : <b>AuthenticationWithSpringUpdate3</b>

+ ### Update 4 - Servlets & Filters

+One of the most popular servlet containers is Apache Tomcat.
+Servlet containers like Tomcat convert HTTP Messages into servlet requests and send those requests to the serlet methods as parameters.
+The same happens with the response but in the reverse order.

+Filters can be used to intercept these request/response messages and perform some operations on them as before/after business logic.
+Filters can be user to enforce security during these operations.